dresnite/Duels/README.md

 # Duels

-Duels provides a simple 1v1 system.
-With a large list of features for you to choose, this plugin will allow your players to have a battle to determine who is the best.
+Duels provides a simple 1v1 system, this plugin will allow your players to have a battle to determine who is the best.

 ## Getting Started